Zach Siders

 My Background

 I received a B.S. in Biology and B.A in Chemistry from the University of North Carolina Wilmington in 2013, staying on for my M.S. studying the spatial and movement ecology of Basking Sharks in the Bay of Fundy.
 I completed my PhD at the University of Florida in 2017 studying the role of habitat in structuring aquatic interactions.
 I stayed on as a postdoctoral researcher from 2018-2020 before becoming an assistant research scientist working on an ecosystem-based fisheries management initiative in collaboration with NOAA Pacific Islands Fisheries Science Center.
+In January 2023, I became an Assistant Professor at University of Florida.

 Picture